Current as of August 2022 | Download print version (PDF)

 Article 61/4 of the CSO Proclamation governs the ownership, administration, transfer, and disposal of property.
 A local expert noted that the official English translation of Article 61/4 may not accurately reflect the meaning contained in the Amharic version, explaining that while the English translation does not appear to prohibit founders, members, or donors from retaining ownership over assets attributed to a CSO, the Amharic version could be read to include such a prohibition.
 It will be important to continue monitoring the Government’s treatment of CSO asset ownership to clarify this possible discrepancy.

-The CSO Agency is a newly-established body under the 2019 CSO Proclamation.
-The CSO Agency oversees the registration and monitoring of CSOs, among other powers, and is led by its Board of Directors.
-The Board of Directors of the CSO Agency sets policy directions for the CSO Agency, hears appeals on registration decisions by the CSO Agency, sets up independent complaint review committees as necessary, and issues directives under the CSO Proclamation, among other powers.
+The CSO Authority is a newly-established body under the 2019 CSO Proclamation.
+The CSO Authority oversees the registration and monitoring of CSOs, among other powers, and is led by its Board of Directors.
+The Board of Directors of the CSO Authority sets policy directions for the CSO Authority, hears appeals on registration decisions by the CSO Authority, sets up independent complaint review committees as necessary, and issues directives under the CSO Proclamation, among other powers.

 Such sectors include health, education, and childcare, among others.
 A CSO is presumed to be permitted to operate in the sector of its choice unless another law requires the CSO to obtain a permit to practice in its desired sector.